whykusanagi/VTuberHub/README.md

 ## Notes

 - The relay forwards packets exactly as received (no format conversion)
+- VBridger forwards data to VTube Studio (VBridger acts as a bridge between the relay and VTube Studio)
-- Both Warudo and VTube Studio support iFacialMocap's native ARKit format directly
+- Warudo receives data directly from the relay
 - Each target receives an identical copy of every packet
 - No packet transformation or protocol translation occurs